 Background

-An early wave of respiratory syncytial virus (RSV) activity recently hitting levels similar to seasonal peaks in prior years and circulation of other respiratory viruses has led to increased hospitalizations.
-Influenza activity in California has also started early with statewide status moving from "moderate" to "high" activity in California, with the predominant strain (Influenza A H3N2) generally associated with more severe influenza seasons.
-COVID-19 activity is also increasing as noted by increases in wastewater surveillance and recent increases in case rates, test positivity, and statewide new hospital admissions.
+In October 2022, an early wave of respiratory syncytial virus (RSV) activity hitting levels similar to seasonal peaks in prior years and circulation of other respiratory viruses led to increased hospitalizations.
+Influenza activity in California also started early with statewide status moving from "moderate" to "high" activity in California, with the predominant strain (Influenza A H3N2) generally associated with more severe influenza seasons.
+COVID-19 activity also increased as noted by increases in wastewater surveillance and case rates, test positivity, and statewide new hospital admissions.
 In addition, the relatively mild seasons for flu and RSV over the past two years likely leaves patients with lower immunity as a result of fewer exposures.
-Multiple respiratory viruses, including influenza and COVID-19, are expected to increase in the coming weeks, further stretching California hospital resources.
+Multiple respiratory viruses, including influenza and COVID-19, were expected to increase in the following weeks, further stretching California hospital resources.

 The following information is intended for hospital administrators and offers considerations for surge measures both within the hospital and across hospitals within the county and region in light of current respiratory viruses and flu activity and a potential increase in COVID-19 cases and hospitalizations.